isaurelunven-design/Final-Project-/README.md

 Main libraries: pandas, numpy, arch, scikit-learn, xgboost, yfinance, and pytest

 ## How to Use It
-To execute the full volatility forecasting pipeline from scratch, run:
+To execute the full volatility forecasting pipeline from scratch, run in the terminal:

 ```python main.py```